A Guide to Voting in the Canadian Federal Election

 • registered on the Voters List (also called the list of electors)

-If you meet the first 3 requirements but are not on the Voters List, you must add your name to the list using the online voters registration service or by handing in a Registration Certificate at your local polling station or Elections Canada office.
+You can only vote one time per election.
+If you meet the first three requirements but are not on the Voters List, add your name to the list using the Online Voter Registration Service or by handing in a Registration Certificate at your local polling station or Elections Canada office.

 Can I take time off work to vote?

-Every voter must have 3 consecutive hours off work to vote.
-If you have 3 consecutive hours of your own time available during polling hours, your employer does not need to give you additional time for voting.
-However, if you do not have this time available, you must request this time from your employer.
+By law, you can take up to three consecutive hours off work to vote.
+If you can vote outside of work hours during polling hours, your employer does not need to give you additional time for voting.
+However, if you do not have this time available, you must request it from your employer.

-Your employer must give you time off with pay, but your employer can choose when the time will be given.
+Your employer must give you time off with pay, but your employer can still choose when to give you the time off.

 How do I vote if I have accessibility needs?